fibasile/nueval-machinable-rules/gitbook/applications_and_implications.md

 ## Applications and implications

-Propose a final project that integrates the range of units covered.
+Propose a final project masterpiece that integrates the range of units covered, answering the questions below.
-> Think of your project plan as an ‘installation and implementation guide’ for the future.
-How will others be able to make your project by reading your documentation?
+> See the Final Project Requirements page for a complete list of requirements you must fulfil.

 ### Learning outcomes